Exploring the Structure of the Bound Proton with Deeply Virtual Compton Scattering: Abstract

 \section{Abstract}

-We report the first beam spin asymmetry (BSA) measurement of incoherent deeply virtual Compton scattering (DVCS) off $^4$He.
-The data were accumulated using a 6 GeV longitudinally polarized electron beam incident on a pressurized $^4$He gaseous target placed within the CLAS spectrometer in Hall-B at the Thomas Jefferson National Accelerator Facility.
+In the past two decades, deeply virtual Compton scattering of electrons has been successfully used to advance our knowledge of the partonic structure of the free proton and investigate correlations between the transverse position and the longitudinal momentum of quarks inside the nucleon.
+Meanwhile, the structure of bound nucleons in nuclei has been studied in inclusive deep-inelastic lepton scattering experiments off nuclear targets, showing a significant difference in longitudinal momentum distribution of quarks inside the bound nucleon, known as the EMC effect.
+In this work, we report the first beam spin asymmetry (BSA) measurement of exclusive deeply virtual Compton scattering (DVCS) off a proton bound in $^4$He.
+The data used here were accumulated using a $6$ GeV longitudinally polarized electron beam incident on a pressurized $^4$He gaseous target placed within the CLAS spectrometer in Hall-B at the Thomas Jefferson National Accelerator Facility.
 The azimuthal angle ($\phi$) dependence of the BSA was studied in a wide range of virtual photon and scattered proton kinematics.
-The $Q^2$, $x_B$, and $t$ dependencies of the BSA on the bound proton are compared with those on the free proton.
-In the whole kinematical region of our measurements, the BSA on the bound proton is smaller by $20\%$ to $40\%$, indicating possible medium modification of its partonic structure.
-This measurement opens a new avenue for studying the structure of bound nucleons and for exploring the origin of the EMC effect using the framework of the generalized parton distributions.
+The $Q^2$, $x_B$, and t dependencies of the BSA on the bound proton are compared with those on the free proton.
+In the whole kinematical region of our measurements, the BSA on the bound proton is smaller by 20\% to 40\%, indicating possible medium modification of its partonic structure.

 Electromagnetic probes have played a major role in advancing our knowledge about the structure of the nucleon.
 While lepton-nucleon elastic scattering measurements have taught us about the spatial charge and magnetization distributions \cite{Hofstadter:1955ae,Perdrisat:2006hj}, deep-inelastic scattering experiments have uncovered the partonic structure of the nucleon and the longitudinal momentum distributions of the constituent partons, i.e., quarks and gluons \cite{pdg}.
 With nuclear targets, deeply inelastic lepton scattering measurements have revealed that the distribution of quarks in a nucleus is not a simple convolution of their distributions within nucleons, an observation known as the ``EMC effect''\cite{EMC_first} (for reviews on the topic, see \cite{Arneodo:1992wf,Geesaman:1995yd,Norton:2003cb,Hen:2016kwk}).